phalcon/documentation/docs/cache.md

 ```

 ### `set` - `setMultiple`
 To save the data in the cache, you will need to use the `set()` method.
 The method accepts the key we wish to store the data under and the value of the item to store.
 The data needs to be of a type that supports serialization i.e. PHP type or an object that implements serialization.
 The last (optional) parameter is the TTL (time to live) value for this item.
-This option might not always be available, if the underlying adapter does not support it.
+This option might not always be available if the underlying adapter does not support it.
 The method will return `true` if the key exists, or `false` otherwise.
 If even one key is not successfully stored, the method will return `false`.

 ```php
 $result = $cache->set('my-key', $data);